Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Best Time To Visit Lucknow

-Lucknow gets ugly in summers — the sun’s scorching heat will make you plummet if you’re not used to it.
+Lucknow gets ugly in summer — the sun’s scorching heat will make you plummet if you’re not used to it.
 Consequently, winters are the best time to visit Lucknow.
 Explicitly speaking, come in any month from October to March.

 Number of Days and Budget